genomicepidemiology/SpanSeq/README.md

 Spanseq is an easy-to-use software to reduce the effect of homology in databases of biological sequences for the development of machine learning methods.

+News: New update is coming for the end of June 2025.

 # Setup

 ## Install Anaconda